resourceguru/api-docs/endpoints/resources.md

 --- | --- | ---
-id | integer | Unique identifier for a Resource. color | string | Color used to highlight a Resource. name | string | Name of a Resouce. updated_at | timestamp | Last updated date and time in ISO 8601. url | string | URL to view a Resource. resource_type | hash | Resource Type information. [(Details)](#resource-type-key)
+id | integer | Unique identifier for a Resource. color | string | Color used to highlight a Resource. name | string | Name of a Resource. updated_at | timestamp | Last updated date and time in ISO 8601. url | string | URL to view a Resource. resource_type | hash | Resource Type information. [(Details)](#resource-type-key)